ntop/PF_RING/doc/modules/accolade.rst

    sudo update-grub
    sudo reboot

-After rebooting the system, you should mount 1G hugepages and you are ready to run the TX tool provided by Accolade.
+After rebooting the system, you should mount 1G hugepages and reload the Accolade driver as described in the installation steps above.

 .. code-block:: console

-   sudo mkdir -f /mnt/hugetlbfs1G sudo mount -t hugetlbfs none -opagesize=1G /mnt/hugetlbfs1G
+   sudo mkdir /mnt/hugetlbfs1G
+   sudo mount -t hugetlbfs none -opagesize=1G /mnt/hugetlbfs1G

+At this point you should be finally able to run one of the TX tools provided by Accolade.
 Example of running one of the Accolade TX tools:

 .. code-block:: console